 COVID-19 situation and update for all our partners and customers!

-With unprecedented actions by governments across the world, travel to your preferred sailing grounds is likely to be hugely affected at this moment in time.
-In short term, the situation is likely to get worse.
+Yacht charter holidays may be on hold for some, but for a good number of us they still go ahead.
+A number of sailing crews have sailed last year, throughout the Summer 2020 and during the Winter Season in the Caribbean too.
+St Martin, St Barths and the Bahamas were for most part open and unaffected, although many other islands had numerous restrictions and quarantens in place.
+However, due to unprecedented actions by governments across the world, travel to your preferred sailing grounds is likely to be still affected at this moment in time.
+In short-term, the situation is likely to get worse.
 By end of April and for start of the season in May we believe all will start to settle down well.
 Yachts remain available for booking in some destinations and we are open to assist in case you have already booked or indeed in case you wish to discuss your long term charters and sailing holidays in 2021 ...

 Coronavirus and Yacht Charter: